Ask a Professor: The NP Practice Environment in Nevada

 “We often talk about NPs from a primary care standpoint, but NPs fill a huge void when we are looking at access to mental healthcare services as well,” Dr. Pratt says.
 “It’s worth highlighting the wonderful addition that a psychiatric mental health nurse practitioner (PMHNP) brings to a community as well.”

 As poor as the statistics are for primary care access in the US, access to mental health services is generally worse in every category (and worse still in rural communities).
-Nevada is not immune from that trend: historically, the state has had an unusually high suicide rate; while it’s dropped in recent years, it still ranks as the 12th highest in the nation.
+Nevada is not immune from that trend: historically, the state has had an unusually high suicide rate; while it’s dropped in recent years, it still ranked as the 12th highest in the nation in 2022.
 Even in primary care settings, an NP’s simple mental health screening can save a life.

 The Future for Nevada’s NPs